Concrete18/Game-Save-Manager/README.md

 ## Known Bugs

-* Dragging scrollbar does not work
+* Dragging scrollbar does not work.
-* Bindings do not properly disable space acting as enter key
+* Bindings do not properly disable space acting as enter key.